RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/tm-automatic-sorting.md

 # Use Trace manager
 {: .no_toc }

-The trace manager gives an overview of all single molecules in the project and allows to assemble a molecule selection and create molecule subgroups.
+The trace manager gives an overview of all single molecules in the project and allows to assemble a molecule selection as well as to give molecules specific tags.

 It is accessed by pressing
 ![TM](../../assets/images/gui/TP-but-tm.png "TM") in the